 You must first complete a Free Application for Federal Student Aid (FAFSA) and submit it to the federal processor.
 You can apply online or by sending in a paper FAFSA.
 If you have already submitted a FAFSA for the same academic year you intend to study abroad, do not complete another one.
 Next, once you have been accepted into a Study Abroad program, you must go to the International Education Office to fill out all the necessary paperwork associated with your financial aid.

 Once you have applied and are accepted into a Study Abroad program, the International Education Office will inform the Office of Financial Aid of the anticipated cost of your chosen Study Abroad program.
 If your program cost is estimated to be more than the average cost to attend UMD, you may be able to borrow financial aid funds to help cover your expenses.
 If your Study Abroad cost of attendance is lower than your current cost to attend UMD, your financial aid will be reduced.
 You can never receive aid above the cost of attendance.

 The cost of attendance for your chosen Study Abroad trip is used to determine your eligibility for additional financial aid to supplement the cost of your study abroad.
-This aid is generally awarded in the form of loans, such as Ford Federal Direct Subsidized and Unsubsidized Loans or private loans.
+This aid is generally awarded in the form of loans, such as Ford Federal Direct Subsidized, Unsubsidized and Parent PLUS Loans or private loans.
 Grants and University scholarships administered by the Office of Financial Aid are not increased for your study abroad session.
 Most students’ federal and state financial aid is not enough to cover study abroad expenses.
 Many students use private bank loans to supplement their financial resources.
 You can refer to our Private Education Loan section for information on loans through private lenders.